2025 Pool Options Study

 • A Pool Concept Workshop on September 7th, where participants reviewed and discussed potential design concepts & ranked amenities and priorities.

-Consultants created three pool concepts based on community input.
+The architects created three pool concepts based on community input.
 They are just concepts and a test to see if they will concept amenities will fit on the project site.
 The concepts are:

 • Background on the Pool Options Study